jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //
 // CP formalism
 ===== Cremer-Pople (CP)
-Since the CP formalism is generalised to any $n$-membered ring, an extra coordinate is added to the set to formalise a _3-tuple_ ($q_2, phi_2, q_3$).
+Since the CP formalism is generalised to any $n$-membered ring, an extra coordinate is added to the set to formalise a _3-tuple_ ($q_2, phi_2, q_3$) for six-membered rings.
 As a sidenote, the relation for the amount of coordinates for a given ring system is $N-3$ in the CP domain.
 For _even_ ring systems, @eq-odd-membered applies up to $m = N/2$.
 $
 q_m = sqrt(frac(1,N)) sum^(N-1)_(j=0) z_j (-1)^j #h(2em) arrow.r #h(2em) q_3 = sqrt(frac(1,6)) sum^5_(j=0) z_j (-1)^j
 $<eq-even-membered>
 Fortunately for us, the authors understood the pragmatic implementation of the spherical coordinates.
 In a later chapter of the thesis, the CP formalism is implemented in the methodology of Conformation Sampling #mcite(("Mattelaer2021efficient"), biblio) and we refer to @eq-VirtueEquation and @eq-SoftwareEquation for converting the _3-tuple_ to the spherical system #mcite(("Cremer1975general", "Haasnoot1992sixrings"), biblio).

-==== n-membered rings
+//!==== n-membered rings
-_Not sure I am going to write anything here.
+//!_Not sure I am going to write anything here.
 Placehold for now, might delete OR add to this section later_
-// CP formalism goes beyond, but let us just describe 4-membered and 7-membered rings.
+//!// CP formalism goes beyond, but let us just describe 4-membered and 7-membered rings.

 ==== Relations between CP and other formalisms
-The fact that the CP formalism is applicable to all ring systems of a type $n$ ≥ 4, it makes it algorithmically interesting to write a program that calculate the puckering coordinates of those molecules.
+The fact that the CP formalism is applicable to all ring systems of a type $n$ ≥ 4, it makes it algorithmically interesting and concise to write a program that calculate the puckering coordinates of those molecules.
 Instead, the usage of AS for five-membered rings has been far more popularised in literature.
-There is semantically little difference in their outcome, as they are semantically interchangeable #mcite(("Rao1981asvscp"), biblio).
-They differ little in amplitude, but the phase angle is shifted by roughly $frac(pi,2)$.
+There is little semantic difference in their applications #mcite(("Rao1981asvscp"), biblio), but the phase angle is shifted by roughly $frac(pi,2)$.
+The amplitude varies little between the five-membered ring formalisms.

 Additionally, one can reconstruct the entire ring based on the given CP coordinates #mcite(("Cremer1990analytical"), biblio) for all ring systems.
-We can rearrange @eq-odd-membered and @eq-even-membered to return the local elevation per atom $z_j$ :
+We can rearrange @eq-odd-membered and @eq-even-membered to return the local elevation per atom $z_j$ for either discussed ring system:
 $
 z_j = sqrt(frac(2,N)) sum^((N-1)/2)_(m=2) q_m cos(phi_m frac(2 pi m j, N)) #h(2em) arrow.r #h(2em) z_j = sqrt(frac(2,5)) sum^2_(m=2) q_2 cos(phi_2 frac(4 pi j, 5))
 $<eq-odd-locelevation>